Publish your Microsoft Teams app

 - Don't use "Teams" or "Microsoft" in your app name; in all contexts, that extra clarification is superfluous.

-- If your product requires an account on your service or another service, list that in the description.
+- If your product requires an account on your service or another service, list that in the description and ensure there are links to sign up, sign in and sign out.

 - If your product requires additional purchases to function properly, list that in the description.